 Since 1972, the Chicago Booth Distinguished Alumni Awards have recognized and celebrated outstanding alumni achievements.
 The 2014 DAA recipients embody the school’s dedication to limitless inquiry and courageous leadership.
-The Corporate Award, Entrepreneurial Award, Public Service Award, and Young Alumni Award honor four alumni who have made an impact across industries and the world.
+The Corporate Award, Entrepreneurial Award, Public Service/Public Sector Award, and Young Alumni Award honor four alumni who have made an impact across industries and the world.

-We look forward to exploring their remarkable accomplishments in the spring 2014 issue of the Chicago Booth magazine and honoring them at the awards ceremony during RECONNECT weekend, May 16-17.
+We look forward to exploring their remarkable accomplishments in the spring 2014 issue of the Chicago Booth Magazine and honoring them at the awards ceremony during RECONNECT weekend, May 16-17.

 Distinguished Corporate Award

 George Conrades, ’71 (XP-28), has taken technology firms to new heights over the past 40 years.
 After 30 years at IBM, where he ran the company’s US and Asia/Pacific operations and founded the firm’s first headquarters in Japan, Conrades joined technology and research firm BBN Corp. as CEO and president.